texus/TGUI-website/tutorials/1.0/android-sdl-renderer/index.md

 ### Changing settings

-Inside app/build.gradle you can change namespace, compileSdkVersion, minSdkVersion and targetSdkVersion to the wanted values.
+Inside app/build.gradle you can change namespace, compileSdk, minSdk and targetSdk to the wanted values.

 To choose the architectures to build, change the abiFilters property in app/build.gradle.
 The final .apk will contain all those architectures and can be installed on devices that support any of them.